Blueprint TravelersBlueprint Travelers

 What travel advisories around the world say about Panama

-The US advisory system is one of the more cautious in the world — it flags destinations at Level 2 that most other countries treat as routine travel.
+The US advisory system is one of the more cautious in the world.
+It flags destinations at Level 2 that most other countries treat as routine travel.
 Panama sits at Level 2: Exercise Increased Caution.
 The areas it says to avoid, Darien and Mosquito Gulf are not areas that tourists have access to easily.
 To understand what that actually means, it helps to see how other governments read the same destination.

 Canada, whose advisory system sits in a similar cautious tier to the US, advises travelers to exercise a high degree of caution overall, with specific warnings for Colón and the Darién.
 For tourist destinations, their guidance is straightforward: be aware, use common sense.
 They highlight some neighborhoods within Panama City to avoid, most of which will not be part of your tourism experience.

-Germany’s Foreign Office is considered one of the most measured advisory systems in the world — it does not over-flag, and it distinguishes clearly between areas of genuine concern and areas that are simply unfamiliar.
+Germany’s Foreign Office is considered one of the most measured advisory systems in the world.
+It does not over-flag, and it distinguishes clearly between areas of genuine concern and areas that are simply unfamiliar.
 Germany flags Colón and the Darién, and treats the rest of Panama as a standard travel destination.

 Japan runs one of the most conservative advisory systems of any country.
 Japan flags things the US and Germany do not.
 And yet Japan does not advise against travel to Panama’s tourist destinations.